 Sponsored Slots’ weightage within total search results slots, 2020 vs. 2021

 The rollout started in 2019 when Amazon added a number of programs within the Amazon advertising platform, for instance, new targeting options, increased access to display and video ads, and several recent reports and data points.

 As a result of this evolution, we saw a reduced number of organic slots on the Amazon search engine results page (SERP).
 Not only that, but Amazon also added ad slots and placements for paid search, editorial recommendations, Recommended articles, and more.

 Amazon Ads is evolving rapidly, and while the platform is still fundamental compared to Facebook or Google Ads, it’s slowly becoming comparably sophisticated.

 The chart represents that the proportion of sponsored and generic (other featured products) products has been continuously increasing through 2020 and the beginning of 2021.
-While in January, the organic ad lots had a 55% share, by December 2020, it dropped to 85% & to 77% in January 2021, delineating a stable decrease.
+While in June 2020, the organic ad slots had a 97% share, by August 2020, it dropped to 85% & to 77% in January 2021, delineating a stable decrease.
 Since then, the organic share is stable and seems to follow the same trend for the year 2021.